-We should also highlight the fact that Portugal has entered into a number of Double Taxation Agreements the provisions of which should be taken into consideration in the taxation of income earned from operations between entities resident in Portugal and entities resident in other states.2
+We should also highlight the fact that Portugal has entered into a number of double taxation agreements the provisions of which should be taken into consideration in the taxation of income earned from operations between entities resident in Portugal and entities resident in other states including the People's Republic of China.

-Schengen Area: Like any other holder of a residence permit in Portugal, persons with a residence permit through an investment in Portugal may travel around the Schengen Area (Germany, Austria, Belgium, Denmark, Slovakia, Slovenia, Estonia, Spain, Finland, France, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Norway, the Czech Republic, the Netherlands, Poland, Portugal, Sweden and Switzerland).
+• Schengen Area: Like any other holder of a residence permit in Portugal, persons with a golden visa may travel around the Schengen Area (Germany, Austria, Belgium, Denmark, Slovakia, Slovenia, Estonia, Spain, Finland, France, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Norway, the Czech Republic, the Netherlands, Poland, Portugal, Sweden and Switzerland).